nadhifikbarw/x-go-painless-null/README.md

 }
 ```

-I don't think using pointer to model optional value is that neat.
-In ideal world one might be suggested to change the domain model itself around the zero value as one might argue dealing with `null` in other language can be as painful.
-But I haven't found this suggestion that useful.
+I personally don't like using pointer type to handle nullability.
+I've also heard suggestions to change your domain models around the zero value, as one might argue dealing with `null` in other language can be as painful.
+But I haven't been able to find this suggestion super practical.

-I find having to deal with pointer safely to facilitate nullability can get in the way of getting things done (and specifically in Go, it demands extra boilerplate code to cover proper serialization/deserialization across interfaces) for something that should be relatively simple in scope.
+I find having to deal with pointer type (safely) is onerous for nullability, and it can get in the way of getting things done.
+Furthermore in Go, it often demands extra boilerplate code to handle  proper serialization/deserialization for something that should be relatively simple in scope.

+Thus for the sake of it, I went to explore properties of:

+* `pgtype.XxX` types from `github.com/jackc/pgx/v5/pgtype`
+* `sql.NullXxX` types from `database/sql`
-Thus for the sake of it, I want to explore properties of `pgtype.XxX` types from `github.com/jackc/pgx/v5/pgtype`, `sql.NullXxX` types from `database/sql`, and `github.com/guregu/null/v6` to see whether it's possible to have better experience handling nullability, with less boilerplate code to handle interoperability with JSON.
+* `null.XxX` types from `github.com/guregu/null/v6`

+to see whether it's possible to have better experience when handling nullability, worry less about boilerplate code, and ease interfacing with SQL/JSON.

-The write up below observe nullability with help of `sqlc` codegen workflow, but its findings should be generic because `sqlc` generate code that uses popular sql packages that work with the generic `database/sql/driver.Valuer` interface.
-Various library related to IO interfacing typically support the `Valuer` interface.
+This write up explored nullability with primary focus from `sqlc` codegen workflow perspective, but its findings are generic because `sqlc` generate relatively common boilerplate code and uses popular sql packages that uses `database/sql/driver.Valuer` interface.
+Various libraries handling data interface typically support/use the `Valuer` interface.

 ## Example Domain Scenario

-Let's imagine you're working on improving KYC data collection to support operational process by integrating with gov service.
-I'm going to use [Singapore Myinfo Data Model](https://docs.developer.singpass.gov.sg/docs/data-catalog-myinfo/catalog/personal) to explore this scenario.
+Let's imagine you're working on improving KYC data collection to support business operation by integrating with gov service.
+I'm going to borrow [Singapore Myinfo Data Model](https://docs.developer.singpass.gov.sg/docs/data-catalog-myinfo/catalog/personal) to explore this scenario.

+We want to introduce autofill feature to ease form filling experience by leveraging Government-supplied information, but user will need to have the ability to correct/append information that might be missing/incorrect from 3rd party integration.
+To facilitate this UX we want to support partial form / stepped form saving mechanism to reduce friction when users might be unable to finish it in one go.

-In order to build meaningful data capture of `Individual` information it might be beneficial to avoid conflating null-valued vs empty-valued information.
-Our example tables defined as:
+In order to build meaningful transactional data capture of `Individual` information it's beneficial to distinguish between null-valued vs zero-valued data coming from the third part integration.
+Thus, our example domain tables are defined such:

 ```sql
 -- +goose Up